Childhood chronic pain: Management

 Chronic pain can be treated in a number of ways, and varies depending on the type and severity of the condition.
 Common pain medications prescribed to children include paracetamol, ibuprofen, and acetylsalicylic acid.
 Researchers have also found that psychotherapies are often helpful in reducing functional disability in children with chronic pain.
 A meta-analysis by Christopher Eccleston and colleagues found that cognitive behavioural therapy (CBT) significantly reduced pain severity for children with chronic headaches.
 Additionally, biofeedback and relaxation therapy can be used in conjunction with CBT to treat chronic pain.
 Research thus far has typically found small effects for improving psychological wellbeing, but more robust outcomes for pain relief.

+The management of chronic pain in children aims also to help the child and their family reintegrate into a more functional routine and improve their daily struggle.
+The focus changes from immediate pain relief to enhancing functional improvements while managing the presence of pain.
+Since pediatric chronic pain can have various complex causes, current data suggest that a comprehensive multidisciplinary treatment is important and is frequently the most successful approach to achieve remission or management of symptoms.
+This treatment approach typically involves a combination of therapies, including occupational therapy, physical therapy, medications, pain psychology, and parental education.

+These multidisciplinary treatments usually include applying both pain reduction and coping strategies.
+For example, occupational therapy helps clients use meaningful activities to feel better.
+Occupational therapists may teach sensory desensitization strategies as well as provide some adaptations and compensations to perform challenging daily activities and develop a daily schedule to support engagement in meaningful activities.
+Physiotherapists may improve strength and endurance, while psychologists will focus on psychoeducation, behavioral exposures, and relaxation training.
+Additionally, parents may receive psychoeducation to develop family strategies for managing pain behaviors and overcoming potential obstacles to facilitate a successful transition to the home environment.
+For instance, cognitive behavior therapy (CBT) has seen to be very highly effective in diminishing anxiety and depression as well as confidence issues of children with a chronic pain condition called Juvenile Primary Fibromyalgia Syndrome.
+However, CBT has not been seen to help with reducing pain intensity.
+One study found success with both CBT and neuromuscular exercise helped reduce anxiety as well as improve physical function.

 Outcomes

 Education

 Chronic pain often interferes with children's ability to attend and succeed in school.
 Children with severe disorders are particularly likely to miss school because of debilitating pain, as well as for medical appointments.
 High rates of school absence are associated with poor adjustment and psychosocial wellbeing among children with chronic illnesses.
 For children with severe chronic pain disorders, school districts may provide a variety of services, including inpatient, homebound, and special education.
+Support services such as occupational therapy may provide specialized tools, equipment, and modifications of the environment to improve the child’s participation in educational roles and activities.